Zielona Góra: Late modern period

-The Red Army headed by the Third Army began by the artillery fire at 13:00 from cannons positioned on the hills south of Racula.
+The Red Army headed by the Third Army began artillery fire at 13:00 from cannons positioned on the hills south of Racula.
 After reaching the northern border of this village, the reconnaissance units moved towards the city.
 Some of them, following an arc, ended up in Racula, others in Stary Kisielin and even in Jany, and still others took over Jędrzychów (Zielona Góra).
 The main unit entered the city along Wrocławska Street.
 Soon, small groups of Red Army soldiers began to appear from the side of Kożuchowska Street.
-The 3rd Army set his headquarters in the Poviat Office building.
+The 3rd Army established their headquarters in the Poviat Office building.

 In that period, about 500 people committed suicide.
 The following month, according to the post-war Potsdam Agreement, the town was placed under Polish administration under territorial compensation for the territories of former Eastern Poland annexed by the Soviet Union.
 The remaining German inhabitants who had not fled their homes from the Eastern Front were expelled in accordance with the Potsdam Agreement.

 The town was partly resettled with Poles transferred from Polish areas annexed by the Soviet Union.
 The city was briefly renamed Zielonogóra in 1945, before the historic Polish name Zielona Góra was restored.
 The 18th-century Protestant church was reconsecrated as a Catholic church (Kościół Matki Boskiej Częstochowskiej).
 The city's first post-war mayor was Tomasz Sobkowiak, a former prisoner of the Auschwitz concentration camp during the German occupation of Poland.
 He is remembered as an efficient administrator, with a friendly attitude towards Germans.

+Recent history

 From 1950 to 1998 Zielona Góra was the capital of the Zielona Góra Voivodeship.
+The city's population rebounded quickly after the war.
+By 1950 it had more inhabitants than at any point in its history.

 The University of Zielona Góra was opened in 2001.
 The city is also the seat of the Roman Catholic Diocese of Zielona Góra-Gorzów.